leomariga/Simulink-Arduino-Serial/README.md

 ![alt text](https://github.com/leomariga/Simulink-Arduino/blob/master/images/configurationblock.png)

 Make sure your Arduino is connected to your computer and select its **Communication port** (COM6 in my case).
-If you don't know which communication port the Arduino is connected, open your Arduino IDE > Tools > Ports.
+If you don't know which communication port the Arduino is using, open your Arduino IDE > Tools > Ports.

 Next, select the **Baud rate** used to communicate with Arduino.
 Some standard values are 9600 and 115200.
 This is usually configured in the `setup()` function in your Arduino code.

-The other parameters in the block you can **simply use the same as the image above** (or change it the way you want to do the communication if you know what you are doing).
+The other parameters in the block you can **simply use the same as the image above** or change it if you know what you are doing.

 ## Sending data from Arduino to Simulink